How the Quality in Careers Standard can support you to develop and celebrate good practice in CEIAG provision.

 - To support the development of a world-class careers programme for all their young people.
 (Careers strategy: making the most of everyone’s skills and talents: December 2017)

-Prospects is a Licensed Awarding Body, authorised to act on behalf of the Quality in Careers Standard consortium to assess and accredit schools, colleges and work-based learning organisations against the Quality in Careers Standard.
+Prospects is a Licensed Awarding Body, authorised to act on behalf of the Quality in Careers Standard consortium to assess and accredit schools, colleges and work-based learning organisations against the national Quality in Careers Standard.

-Working towards and achieving the Quality in Careers Standard will give CEIAG a higher profile and increase the involvement of senior managers and, especially governors.
+Working towards and achieving the national Quality in Careers Standard will give CEIAG a higher profile and increase the involvement of senior managers and, especially governors.
 The statutory duty for securing access to careers guidance is required of governors as well as school and college leaders and staff.
 Any institution holding the Quality in Careers Standard may be in a better position to make a successful bid for external funding.

 Some commentators have argued that institutions who evidence that they "take careers learning seriously" by achieving the standard can claim a related improvement in attainment and attendance – this may be because students are able to make the links between classroom achievement and successful learning and career outcomes.
 (For example the report; Advancing Ambitions from the Sutton Trust).